Effective co-op marketing can drive brand alignment in the channel

 - Just 46 percent of respondents said they participate in co-op or MDF marketing programs available to them, but 75 percent of those that do engage in the strategy work with at two or more programs annually.

-There is a major divide here – a significant percentage of businesses are either not using or underutilizing co-op marketing, but those that do take advantage of the strategy tend to find it incredibly valuable.
+There is a major divide here – a significant percentage of businesses are either not using or underutilizing co-op, but those that do take advantage of the strategy tend to find it incredibly valuable.
 Manufacturers that can bridge this gap and get more of their channel partners engaged in co-op marketing can strengthen relationships and drive revenue gains for all parties involved.

-The first step in connecting with channel partners may be to simplify expectations, as a recent report from marketing consultancy Dex Media pointed to a wide range of common questions that still plague organizations as they work to take advantage of co-op marketing.
+The first step in connecting with channel partners may be to simplify expectations, as a recent report from marketing consultancy Dex Media pointed to a wide range of common questions that still plague organizations as they work to take advantage of co-op funds.

-Making co-op marketing simple
+Making co-op simple

 According to Dex Media, many retailers don’t take advantage of co-op media in part because they aren’t sure how to.
 The report pointed to basic questions, ranging from how to qualify for a co-marketing plan to the basics of the ad approval process, as frequent key issues still facing businesses.